 Time to fall back into another time change

-This autumn weekend daylight savings will have us “falling back” – gaining an extra hour of sleep during the early hours of Sunday.
+This coming autumn weekend daylight savings will have us “falling back” – gaining an extra hour of sleep during the early hours of Sunday morning.
 Sounds like the perfect ending to our Halloween shenanigans or candy comas but a time change of any kind can be jarring on the body.

-Sherlock Spallone has taken off his costume and is ready to investigate daylight savings time and what we can do to not “fall” into an autumn slump.
+We’ve hung up our Halloween costumes and are ready to investigate daylight savings time and what we can do to not “fall” into an autumn slump.

 Why do we have daylight savings?

-If you live in an area where there’s a wide shift in weather and daylight hours between summer and winter you will experience daylight savings will be a shift in seasons.
-Moving the clock backward in the fall reduces daylight in the evening by an hour – which means the sun will rise earlier in the morning (for a little while at least).
+If you live in an area where there’s a wide shift in weather and daylight hours between summer and winter, your experience of the end of daylight savings will be a shift in seasons.
+Moving the clock backward in the fall reduces daylight in the evening by an hour, which means the sun will rise earlier in the morning (for a little while at least).
 When the time change began, it was hoped this shift would allow labors to be finished their workday at a more reasonable hour of the day.

 Daylight savings time was enacted March 19, 1918 – but was unpopular due to factory workers waking up earlier and going to bed earlier.
 For years, it was inconsistent across the country as each state was given the option whether to participate or not.
 Can you imagine the confusion, especially as a traveler?
-Long story short, due to the chaos, Congress got together in 1966 and implemented daylight savings time would occur on the last Sunday in October.
+Long story short, due to the chaos, Congress got together in 1966 and implemented daylight savings time would occur on the last Sunday in October across the entire nation.